skyflowapi/aws-analytics-demo/README.md

         - Private subnet 2 Id
 ```

-Once the names are setup, deploy the lambda:
+After the names are set up, deploy the Lambda:
 ```
 serverless deploy --stage dev
 ```

-## Testing the pipeline
+## Test the Pipeline

-To be able to test if the stream is working and data is being pushed, go to the DynamoDB section in AWS (or create your own application if you prefer), and add a item with the following structure:
+To test if the stream is working and data is being pushed, go to the DynamoDB section in AWS (or create your own application if you prefer), and add an item with the following structure:

 ```json
 {